greenboxal/doggohub/doc/administration/monitoring/performance/influxdb_configuration.md

 influx -execute "CREATE USER jeff WITH PASSWORD '1234' WITH ALL PRIVILEGES"
 ```

-## Create the `gitlab` database
+## Create the `doggohub` database

-Once you get InfluxDB up and running, you need to create a database for GitLab.
+Once you get InfluxDB up and running, you need to create a database for DoggoHub.
 Make sure you have changed the [storage engine](#storage-engine) to `tsm1`
 before creating a database.